muarshad01/DeepSeek/Notes/lecture07_notes.md

 * 45:00

-perspectives within this context Vector Matrix P1 and P2 so hopefully we'll capture richer representations in the 45:39 text itself the disadvantage is of course in each perspective we now get reduced number of Dimensions to play 45:45 with so the expressivity in each perspective might be reduced but this is a trade-off which 45:51 seems to work well in our favor because all the modern llms are based on the 45:57

-***

 multi-ad attention mechanism we no llm just has a single head we have multiple heads so that each head can capture 46:03 different perspective so this is the whole stepbystep procedure of how we go from the self attention mechanism to the